Rhys-Davies/slamrobot/README.md

 These are the dependencies required for all python code in this repository.

-* OpenCV 3.2.0 or above ("pip install opencv-python && opencv-contrib-python" will install OpenCV 3.4.x)
+* OpenCV 3.2.0 or later ("pip install opencv-python && opencv-contrib-python" will install OpenCV 3.4.x)
-* Pyhon 3.4
+* Pyhon 3.4 or later
   * TKinter
   * Numpy
   * Pillow